South Fork Cliff Rock Climbing

 Perched high on a ridgeline, the South Fork Cliff has a commanding view of the upper Tieton basin that stretches clear to the desert hills of central Washington.
 To the west, Mt.
 Adams pops up above the Klickton Divide.
 It's a gorgeous place to climb.

 This is true backwoods climbing.
-The cliff is remote with fairly limited development.
+The cliff is remote.

 From Highway 12 (coming from either the east or west), turn onto the Tieton Road, which is a loop road that skirts the south shore of Rimrock Lake.
 Once you're along Rimrock Lake, watch for the South Fork Tieton Road (Forest Road 1000) on the left if you're coming from the east, right if you're coming from the west.
 Turn onto this road.
 If you're coming from the east, you'll cross a bridge over the South Fork of the Tieton just before the turn.
 If you're coming from the west and hit the bridge, you've come too far.